dkk/DCGAN256/README.md

 A DCGAN used to train a hand generator that outputs 256 x 256 RGB images using the 11K hands Dataset.

-More specific information about references & implementation details can be seen in the [jupyter notebook](Hand%20Generator.ipynb).
+More specific information about references & implementation details can be found in the [jupyter notebook](Hand%20Generator.ipynb).

 # Environment